rustyrussell/lightning-rfc/12-offer-encoding.md

    in other forms (i.e. inside the lightning network itself).
 2. The signature applying to the entire invoice makes it impossible to prove an invoice without revealing its entirety.
-3. Fields are not generally extractable for external use: the `h` field was a boutique extraction of the `d` field, only.
+3. Fields cannot generally be extracted for external use: the `h` field was a boutique extraction of the `d` field, only.
-4. The lack of 'it's ok to be odd' rule makes backwards compatibility harder.
+4. The lack of 'it's OK to be odd' rule makes backwards compatibility harder.
 5. The 'human-readable' idea of separating amounts proved fraught:
    `p` was often mishandled, and amounts in pico-bitcoin are harder